segmentio/segment-docs/src/guides/how-to-guides/automated-multichannel-reengagement.md

 *   Retargeting with [AdRoll](https://adroll.com/): _AdRoll is a retargeting and prospecting tool that allows you to show display ads to a behaviorally-defined cohort_

-*   Push notifications with [AppBoy](https://appboy.com/): _AppBoy is a multi-channel marketing campaign focused on the mobile experience_
+*   Push notifications with [Braze](https://Braze.com/): _Braze is a multi-channel marketing campaign focused on the mobile experience_

 *   Emails with [Customer.io](https://customer.io/): _Customer.io is a flexible email provider that allows you to create cohorts based on customer actions.
 You can build complex onboarding emails, nurture email campaigns, as well as marketing automation workflows._